Refrigerator truck: History

 The first successful mechanically refrigerated trucks were made for the ice cream industry in 1925.
-African American inventor Frederick McKinley Jones is known to be the first person to invent a refrigerated truck.
+American inventor Frederick McKinley Jones is known to be the first person to invent a refrigerated truck.
 There were around 4 million refrigerated road vehicles in use in 2010 worldwide.

 Features

 Like refrigerator cars, refrigerated trucks differ from simple insulated and ventilated vans (commonly used for transporting fruit), neither of which are fitted with cooling apparatus.

-Refrigerator trucks can be ice-cooled, equipped with any one of a variety of mechanical refrigeration systems powered by small displacement diesel engines, or utilize carbon dioxide (either as dry ice or in liquid form) as a cooling agent.
+Refrigerator trucks can be cooled with ice, dry ice, liquid carbon dioxide, or mechanical refrigeration systems (transport refrigeration units, TRUs) powered by small displacement engines or by the truck's main engine.

 They are often equipped with small "vent doors" at the rear and front of the trailer.
-The purpose of these doors is to be kept open while hauling non-refrigerated cargo (often "backhaul"), so as to air out the trailer.
+These doors are kept open while hauling non-refrigerated cargo (often "backhaul") to air out the trailer.